Solo Youth Sports for Kids Who’d Rather Do Their Own Thing

 Sender One – Interactive climbing center for kids and adults of all ages!
-Scale buildings, climb towers, shapes or race your friends to the top of the walls.
+Scale buildings, climb towers, or race your friends to the top of the walls.
 Other activities include a giant drop slide, a jump tower, a glow-in-the-dark wall, and more.
-Birthday parties, and group packages too.
-Santa Ana, Playa Vista and Los Angeles locations.
+Birthday parties and group packages available.
+Santa Ana, Playa Vista, and Los Angeles locations.

 More of a team player?
 Check out this list of awesome opportunities.